 - Marly speak: OK.
 I’ll give it a try.

 - Yoda speak: There is no try.
 Only do.

 Um, I have to admit that my completely imaginary Yoda dialogue is right on the money with this one.
-You definitely want to be committed when you take on a pastry.
+You definitely want to be committed when you take on this Vegan Braided Blueberry Danish.
 They’re kind of involved, but oh so worth the effort!

 I’m not certain I would have given this a try had it not been for the step-by-step Pastry Instructions offered by Sally’s Baking Addiction.
 I highly recommend checking out her handy tips.
 What you see below is an adapted (and veganized version of her recipe).
 I love veganizing recipes.
 And the more challenging the recipe, the greater the sense of fulfillment when I’m done.

 And this Vegan Braided Blueberry Danish?
 It’s oh so tender and delicious!

 This Vegan Braided Blueberry Danish recipe looked so beautiful in the light, I had to take photo after photo.
 Of course, it also tasted so good…I couldn’t wait to share it with you!